 As a young girl, Sara Galner began attending the story hour on Saturday evenings, which the members called the Saturday Evening Girls Club.
 She thus found herself at the intersection of two late 19th-century social movements: Arts and Crafts and social reform.

 Saturday Evening Girls

 The Saturday Evening Girls started in the 1890s with three women.
 All three wanted to better the lives of young immigrant women by involving them in the arts.

 Helen Storrow, a wealthy Boston philanthropist, supported the North Bennet Street Industrial School.
 A North End trade school, it gave classes to young immigrants in printing, stone carving, woodwork, cement work, sewing and dressmaking.

 Storrow befriended some of the girls who attended, taking them to the beach and in some cases paying for their college educations.

 She also befriended Edith Guerrier, a librarian and writer who worked at a North End nursery.
 Guerrier started the Saturday evening story hour, exposing immigrant girls to literature, drama and dance.
 She added lectures by such prominent Bostonians as Edward Everett Hale, Charles Eliot Norton and social reformer Vida Scudder.

 Shortly after the turn of the century, Guerrier and her partner Edith Brown, an artist, took a trip to Europe – paid for by Helen Storrow.
-In Britain, they were exposed to the Arts and Crafts movement.
-Proponents advocated traditional craftsmanship using simple forms and rejected the fussy over-decoration of the Victorian era.
+In Britain, they came into contact with the Arts and Crafts movement.
+Proponents advocated traditional craftsmanship and simple forms.
+They rejected the fussy over-decoration of the Victorian era.

 Guerrier and Brown came up with the idea of teaching pottery to the girls so they could make money in a clean and safe environment.

 In 1908, Helen Storrow agreed to fund the pottery – a beachhead for the Arts and Crafts movement in the United States.
 She bought a large townhouse on Hull Street and put a pottery and kiln in the basement.
 And she named it after the North End’s most prominent resident, Paul Revere.